By Amanda Padgett on | No Comments

-When you are editing an image in the Develop module of Lightroom and you need to move in much closer (zoom) to see a particular detail, there are three main ways you can zoom in:
+When editing an image in the Lightroom Develop Module, you may often need to move in much closer (zoom in) to see a particular detail.
+In Lightroom, there are three main ways you can zoom in:

-If you use the control (PC) or command (Mac) key and the + key, you will be able to zoom in quickly and easily.
-To zoom out you simply use the control/command and - keys.
-If the first try doesn't get you to the magnification you desire, just do it again; it will zoom farther in each time.
+To zoom in quickly and easily, you can use this handy keyboard shortcut: CTRL and + key (PC) or CMD and + key (Mac).
+To zoom out, use the CTRL/CMD and the - keys.
+If your first zoom doesn't get you to the magnification you desire, do it again; it will zoom in closer each time.

-The is my go-to method of zooming, but sometimes it will stop shy of the 3:1 ratio, the largest zoom, which is why I am sharing the other two methods.
+The keyboard shortcut is my go-to zooming method, but sometimes it will stop just shy of the 3:1 ratio (the largest zoom), which is why I am sharing the other two methods.

-Once you've zoomed in to a certain point, you can then go back to the previous zoom state by clicking the 'z' key on your keyboard.
-This just toggles you between the two views every time you click the "Z" key.
+Once you've zoomed in to a certain point, you can then go back to the previous zoom state by clicking the "Z" key on your keyboard.
+You can toggle back and forth between the two views every time you click the "Z" key.

-Once you've zoomed in super close, the area you wanted to edit may no longer be visible.
-You can use the Navigator panel to move to the desired spot, or you can simply hold down the space bar on your keyboard.
-This activates the hand or move tool.
+Once you have zoomed in super close, the area you wanted to edit may no longer be visible.
+When this happens, use the Navigator Panel to move to the desired spot, or you can simply hold down the space bar on your keyboard.
+Holding down the space bar will activate the hand/move tool.
 While holding down the space bar, click and drag over to the area you want to see.